hitchdev/hitchstory/examples/website/README.md

 $ STORYMODE=rewrite ./run.sh pytest -k test_correct_my_spelling
 ```

-This will update the following step in the storytest:
+This will update the text in the step. e.g.

 ```
   - should appear:
       on: error
-      text: Did you mean 'buy bread'?
+      text: Are you sure?
+Did you mean 'buy bread'?
 ```

 It will also re-record the story video and re-take the story screenshots and